lucaschirruINAF/SRT-Documentation/antenna.rst

 For simultaneous LP observations, all combinations of the above configurations are allowed.

-* **Tri-band (K, Q and W) receiver**: ...
+* **Tri-band (K, Q and W) receiver**: It is a simultaneous microwave compact Triple-Band receiving system to be installed on the three Italian radio telescopes (SRT, Medicina and Noto).
+The three cryogenic microwave receivers will operate simultaneously in the K / Q / W Bands (18 – 26 GHz, 34 – 50 GHz, 80 – 116 GHz).
+Having the same type of receiver in the three Italian antennas will allow us to strengthen the role of SRT in both the Italian and European VLBI networks.
+This receiver is installed on the Gregorian focus of SRT and requires the shaped configuration.

-* **Q-band receiver**: ...
+* **Q-band receiver**: It is a 19-beam cryogenic receiver operating in the 33 – 50 GHz frequency band (Q Band) for SRT, composed of 19 double circular polarization beams.
+This receiver is ideal for surveying large areas of the sky in radio continuum emission and in broadband spectro-polarimetry.
+This receiver is installed on the Gregorian focus of SRT and requires the shaped configuration.

-* **Caruso (W-band) receiver**: ...
+* **Caruso (W-band) receiver**: It is a 16-beam cryogenic receiver operating in the 70 – 116 GHz frequency band (W Band) for SRT, composed of 16 double linear polarization beams.
+This receiver is fundamental for the detection of complex organic molecules through polarimetric studies of galactic and extragalactic sources.
+This receiver is installed on the Gregorian focus of SRT and requires the shaped configuration.

-* **MISTRAL receiver**: ...
+* **MISTRAL receiver**: It is a bolometric millimetre camera for SRT operating in the 77 – 103 GHz frequency band composed of an array of 408 detectors (pixels) that simultaneously sample a wide field of view.
+This will be suitable for the observation of extensive and diffused emission with low surface brightness.
+This receiver is installed on the Gregorian focus of SRT and requires the shaped configuration.

-Future receivers: the SRT was designed to accomodate up to 20 receivers.
+**Future receivers**: the SRT was designed to accomodate up to 20 receivers.
 A 7-feed S-band receiver (3 -- 4.5 GHz) is undergoing testing and designed to be placed at the primary focus of the telescope (requiring the parabolic configuration).
 The receiver had its first light in November 2016 (for its central feed).
 The full commissioning of this receiver is expected to end in 2026.

 Backends